Campus Energy Centre

 The Campus Energy Centre (CEC) is UBC’s $24 million state-of-the-art hot water boiler facility.
 Located in the heart of our 1,000 acre campus, the facility is capable of meeting all of UBC’s heating requirements.

-The CEC is the primary energy source for our new hot water district energy system, which began producing thermal energy (hot water) by the fall of 2015.
+The CEC is the primary energy source for our new hot water district energy system.

 CEC Facts and Figures